Process Server Certification

 To renew your certification, you must:

-- Complete the Application for Renewal of Certification, available on the Forms page of our website.
-If you cannot access the form online, you must submit a written request to the Commission to have it sent to you.
-Requests may be submitted to (Fax) 512-463-1117, (Email) firstname.lastname@example.org, or to our general correspondence address of PO Box 12066, Austin, TX 78711-2066.
+- Submit the Application for Renewal of Certification.
+You can apply for renewal by mail or via our online licensing and certification system.
+If you cannot access the form, located on the Forms page of our website, you must submit a written request to the Commission to have it sent to you.
+Requests may be submitted to (Fax) 512-463-1117, (Email) email@example.com, or to our general correspondence address of PO Box 12066, Austin, TX 78711-2066.
 Form requests are not accepted by phone.

 - Pay the renewal fee.
-Please see the Fees section of this page for information on amounts due, acceptable forms of payment, etc. The appropriate renewal fee must accompany the application to be certified to serve civil process for a three-year period and any timely application, along with a copy of your fingerprinting receipt, (after you've been fingerprinted).
+Please see the Fees section of this page for information on amounts due, acceptable forms of payment, etc. The appropriate renewal fee must accompany the application to be certified to serve civil process for a three-year period and any timely application.

 Refer to section 3.0 of the JBCC Rules for additional details on this requirement.

 You may renew your certification after it expires, but you must pay the late renewal fee.
-You may renew your certification after it expires, but you must pay the late renewal fee.
 You may be required to complete continuing education, depending on when your certification expired.
-See Frequently Asked Questions, Certification & Renewal.

 All fees are non-refundable.